 Health Care.
 He also has significant experience in health care disputes, representing hospitals, clinics and medical personnel in managed care reimbursement claims, physician employment agreements and product liability claims.

 Throughout his distinguished career, Jim has been an active member of the legal community and assumed several leadership roles.
-He is the past president of the Kansas Association of Defense Counsel (KADC), the current Kansas state representative to the Defense Research Institute (DRI), a member of the Wichita Bar Association’s (WBA) Board of Governors, and chair of the WBA's Legislative Committee.
+He is the past president of the Kansas Association of Defense Counsel (KADC), a former Kansas state representative to the Defense Research Institute (DRI), a member of the Wichita Bar Association’s (WBA) Board of Governors, and former chair of the WBA's Legislative Committee.
 He also serves as the chair of the Kansas Bar Association's Legislative Committee.
 He serves on the Executive Committee, Lawyer's Committee of the National Center for State Court.
 In 2018, he was appointed to serve as a member of the kansas Judicial Council.

 Jim is admitted to practice in Kansas state and federal courts, the Kansas Supreme Court, and the U.S. Court of Appeals for the 10th Circuit.
 He received a B.A. in political science, summa cum laude, from Southwestern College and obtained his J.D. from the University of Kansas School of Law.
 He joined the firm in 1983.